-Counseling Services Offered at Gate Healing, PLLC
+Counseling Services Offered in Austin at Gate Healing, PLLC

-Individual counseling at Gate Healing, PLLC offers people a safe, comfortable place to talk about their concerns and to look for effective solutions that fit the lifestyle and personality of each client.
+Individual counseling at Gate Healing, PLLC offers people a safe, comfortable place in Austin to talk about their concerns and to look for effective solutions that fit the lifestyle and personality of each client.
 Of course, we also want people to turn towards each other for comfort and support, so we offer counseling services aimed at helping you learn how to express your wants and needs in a way that loved ones can better understand.

 Short, Medium, and Long-term Therapy and Coaching

 Whether you are considering taking your relationship to the next level, or are experiencing conflict, Gottman Method Couples Therapy has answers you are looking for.
-While I will provide both of you with a thorough assessment and helpful handouts to take home with you, what sets my couples sessions apart from many others is that I will redirect you to talk directly to each other rather than having me ‘translate’ for you.
+While I will provide both of you with a thorough assessment and helpful handouts to take home with you, what sets my couples sessions apart from many other marriage therapists in Austin is that I will redirect you to talk directly to each other rather than having me ‘translate’ for you.
 Using educational tools based on thousands of couples participating in research studies, I’ll coach you through how to communicate so that you both feel heard and understood.
 This mutual understanding is the framework that helps you manage conflict effectively.

 Couples counseling services